Seed

 Additional Info

 Flowers June-September.
 Knapweed is often known as hardheads, describing the nobby seedheads (knap being an archaism for ‘head').
 Lesser Knapweed is a fantastic provider of nectar for bees and butterflies, and seed supply for finches.
+Its petals are edible, can be used in salads.

 You can find Lesser Knapweed in the following mixtures